deeptools/deepTools/docs/content/help_faq.rst

 chr1	35	40	region4
 ```

-* if you would like to *merge all overlapping regions* to one big one, use the BEDtool mergeBed
+* if you would like to *merge all overlapping regions* into one big one, use the BEDtool mergeBed
 	* again, the BED file must be sorted first
 	* -n and -nms tell mergeBed to output the number of overlapping regions and the names of them
 	* in the resulting file, regions 1, 2 and 3 are merged